RaphaelEDiener/presentations/on_language_design.md

 we have to change it in the function signature.
 Meaning that if we modify the last line in the function to alter the return type, we need to adjust the very first line of the program too.
-We have artifically increased the difficulty of performing a simple change.
+We have artificially increased the difficulty of performing a simple change.

 It get's even worse if we want to change one of the two input parameters.
 The function contains the `+` operation.
-This is only defined on a specific subset of buildins.
+This is only defined on a specific subset of build-ins.
 Meaning we can't alter the types to one of our own defined types easily, because that will involve altering the function body too.